Why study Philosophy at Warwick?

 In your second year you will take History of Modern Philosophy (which amounts to one quarter of your course for the year, or 30 CATS) and Ethics (one eighth of your course, or 15 CATS), and up to five further option modules (i.e. 75 CATS of options).
 You can spend up to a quarter of your time (30 CATS) in another subject.
 There are usually around 25 option modules for you to choose from.
 These options change from year to year, so that you have some different choices each year.
 The option modules cover a very wide range of different philosophical topics, as you can see from the list.

 In your third year you will choose up to eight option modules (as in previous years, you’ll do 120 CATS in total, which can include up to 30 CATS in another subject).
-Many final year students choose to take the Dissertation (which is a quarter of your course for the year or 30 CATS).
-The Dissertation module enables you to pursue independent research under the individual supervision of a lecturer or professor culminating in a 10,000 essay.
+Many final year students choose to take the Dissertation (which is a quarter of your course for the year or 30 CATS) or the Individual Project (15 CATS).
+These modules enable you to pursue independent research under the individual supervision of a member of the department.

 Recent graduate destinations include: